cmake-js/cmake-js/README.md

 }
 ```

 That's it.
 There is nothing else to do either on the application's or on the module's side, CMake.js modules are compatible with NW.js out-of-the-box.
-For more complete documentation please see [the third tutorial](https://github.com/unbornchikken/cmake-js/wiki/TUTORIAL-03-Using-CMake.js-based-native-modules-with-nw.js).

 #### Heroku